Valerie Anand: Early life

 Anand spent her early childhood in Kent before the Second World War broke out, after which her father joined the RAF while she and her mother went to live with his Aunt Clara in Leatherhead, Surrey.
 Her father's anecdotes from the war inspired Anand to later learn to fly a plane herself, training at London Biggin Hill.

 Initially disinterested in history as a subject, Anand was influenced to write medieval historical fiction after seeing the film Ivanhoe (1952) in cinemas as a teenager.

 Career

 Anand began her career working as a secretary at Odhams Press before going into trade journalism and then industrial editing.
 She operated magazines for the furniture store Heal's and the engineering company Matthew Hall.

-Under the pen name Fiona Buckley she wrote the series of historical mysteries, set in the reign of Elizabeth I of England, featuring "Ursula Blanchard" (whose full name is Ursula Faldene Blanchard de la Roche Stannard).
+Under the pen name Fiona Buckley she wrote the series of historical mysteries, set in the reign of Elizabeth I, featuring "Ursula Blanchard" (whose full name is Ursula Faldene Blanchard de la Roche Stannard).
 Under her own name, she wrote historical fiction based on the royalty of England and the Bridges over Time series which follows a family from the eleventh century through the twentieth century.
 She has also written To a Native Shore, a contemporary novel that explores British prejudice toward Indian Sikhs.

 Anand also held the copyrights to The Fallen Pinnacle, a 1997 novel about Atlantis written under the pseudonym Valerie M. Irwin.